IDMNYU/audiolab/docs/synths.md

 ![Analog Studio Center Table Mixer](./img/ufxmixer.jpg "Analog Studio Center Table Mixer")

-The first four channels of the mixer are mono, and are wired to:
+The channels of the mixer are wired to:

 | Channel  | Input     |
 | ------------- | --- |